fastoch/Linux/Ansible.md

 >[!tip]
 >If you're not familiar with Git yet, use `git status` as often as possible to show and understand how version control works.

-### Why using ansible-pull instead of ansible-playbook
+### Why using ansible-pull instead of ansible-playbook?

 When it comes to desktop and laptop configs, ansible-pull works a lot better than having an Ansible server.
 Because, for example, if it's a laptop that you're configuring, you could have the lid closed, it could be in your bag, which means it's not available